State legislatures around the country continue to discuss and take action on the use of automated cameras to ticket drivers.

 Maryland law now limits use of speed cameras along state highway work zones and in school zones.
 Montgomery County is also permitted to use the ticketing mechanism in residential areas.

-Approved during the 2018 regular session, HB1575 law permits one speed camera along Route 210 in Prince George County at the intersection with Old Fort Road.
+The one-year-old law permits one speed camera along Route 210 in Prince George County at the intersection with Old Fort Road.

 HB187 would expand the rule to apply to any intersection on Route 210 in Prince George County.

 The House and Senate have approved the bill clearing the way for it to move to the governor’s desk.

 One bill moving through the House would revise rules on the use of red-light cameras in multiple Cumberland County locales.

 State law already permits 19 cities around the state and the municipalities in Union County to use the ticket tool cameras.

 H105 would permit the towns of Hope Mills and Spring Lake to use red-light cameras.

 Fine amounts in the two towns, and in the city of Fayetteville, would be set at $100 – up from the current $75 fine.
 The remaining communities would continue to collect $75 fines.

 Gov. Mike DeWine earlier this month signed into law a two-year, $8 billion transportation budget.
 Among the issues addressed in the budget is use of ticket cameras.